 8- Expansion of Civil Engineering

 The oil and gas industry is an integral part of the modern world, providing a vital component to nearly every facet of society.
-The civil engineering field is likewise essential for maintaining our infrastructure as well as other various large-scale projects such as highways or buildings.
+The civil engineering field is likewise essential for maintaining our infrastructure as well as other various large-scale projects such as highways or buildings (storage units).
 The two fields are closely intertwined in that they both require many different skill sets and share overlapping responsibilities when it comes to operating on public land.

 The two industries work closely together.
 The oil and gas industry is a huge contributor to the civil engineering construction sector - more than half of all material inputs in this area are related to materials for drilling, production, refining, and distribution activities.